Tripple-A/Library-Project/README.md

 * [Ajibade Abiodun](https://github.com/Tripple-A)

 ### Project Goal
-Design a small library app where owners can add books,delete books and toggle the status of their books to rither read or unread
+Design a small library app where owners can add books,delete books and toggle the status of their books to rither read or unread.
+Find the live demo [here](https://raw.githack.com/Tripple-A/Library-Project/develop/booklist.html)

 ### Project Design
 * Vanilla Javascript is employed here (ES6)